Alicia-max/BIO322-Regression/README.md

 The methods implemented can be used to predict valence pleasantness using a dataset with the same predictors as in the initial file "training_data.csv".

-**example : Predict valence pleasantness using the predictors of a given file (test_data) and the boosting tree method of this project, the results are written in a csv file:**
+**example : Predict valence pleasantness using the predictors of a given file (test_data) and the boosting tree method of this project, the results are written in a csv file named 'monprojet.csv' :**

 Data.prediction<- read.csv(file.path("..","data","test_data.csv"))